yangshun/tech-interview-handbook/non-technical/resume.md

 Information nobody needs to know:

+- Your profile picture.
 - Address, home phone number, gender, religion, race, marital status, etc etc.
 - Elementary, middle, high school.
 - Your low GPA.
 - Anything less recent than 3-4 years unless they are valid job experiences.
 - Anything about your parents/siblings, their names, occupation, etc.
 - Your life story.
-- Anything not relevant to the job you are applying for (eg. that you have a driving license when you are applying to be a programmer).
+- Anything not relevant to the job you are applying for (e.g. that you have a driving license when you are applying to be a programmer).

 Ideally, keep it short, concise, but as detailed as possible.